Top

 3

-We move down into San Pedro market around 10h30.
+We move down into the San Pedro market.
 Also known as the Central Market (Mercado Central), the San Pedro Market is one of the most traditional and classic places to photograph in Cusco.
-Built by the famous Gustave Eiffel in 1925, this location concentrates the local Quechua residents and is usually busier and more attractive in the morning.
+Built by the famous Gustave Eiffel in 1925, this location concentrates on the local Quechua residents and is usually busier and more attractive in the morning.
 Entering this market is a different experience.
-You’ll find everything from fresh fruit and veggies, natural medicines, people having a meal next to cow heads for sale, lots of crafts and an entire world of Quechua influences and amazing colors.
+You’ll find everything from fresh fruit and veggies, natural medicines, people having a meal next to cow heads for sale, lots of crafts, and an entire world of Quechua influences and amazing colors.

 4